ochrons/ochrons.github.io/scala-js-website/doc/planning.md

 - libraries and skeleton index page content is missing
 - add "built with Scala.js" under community
 - add more intro text to community
+- front page icons for Correctness, Speed and Interoperability
+- Documentation landing page, more content

 ## Doc content/struture plan